This past weekend, I got a little behind on my regular grocery shopping routine, so I had to go shopping inside the store.

 Because if you or someone you know is struggling with anxiety and becomes easily overwhelmed at the grocery store, you are not alone, friend.

-Before I share my proven coping techniques with you, I have to put this disclaimer out there that I am no psychiatrist, therapist, or medical professional.
+Before I share my proven coping techniques with you, I have to put this disclaimer out there: I am no psychiatrist, therapist, or medical professional.
 These tips that I’m sharing are just practical advice that works for me and I hope they will help you too!

 1) Chew on a stick of gum.